lorenzo-stoakes/linux-vm-notes/process.md

   reference it via their `mapping` field (if & only if the low bit of the `mapping` field is clear.)

+## Page Faulting

+* A [page fault][page-fault] occurs when either a virtual memory address is not mapped, or it is and no physical page is actually mapped to the address (i.e. [pte_present()][pte_present] returns 0 on the mapping's PTE), or a write is attempted on a read-only mapping (i.e. [pte_write()][pte_write] returns 0 on the mapping's PTE) or when userland tries to access a kernel mapping.

+* This isn't necessary an error, in fact modern operating systems (including linux, naturally) use page faulting for a number of different mechanisms:

+1. [Swap][swap] - 'Swapped out' memory is data that has been written to the disk so that RAM can be used for other purposes.
+The memory is marked non-present, then when a fault occurs the data can be read from disk and placed in memory for the referencing process to access.

+2. [Demand paging][demand-paging] - Under demand paging, physical pages are not actually mapped until they are used.
+This allows for a far more efficient means of allocation of memory compared to the case where memory must be fully allocated as soon as it is requested - as soon as the memory is actually used in some way, a page fault occurs and the kernel allocates the memory.

+3. [Copy-on-write semantics][copy-on-write] - Since page faults occur when a read-only page of memory is attempted to be written to, this can be used to significantly improve the efficiency of a [fork][fork].
+Rather than copying the allocated pages of the parent process, the pages can be marked read-only in both parent and child, and as soon as one writes to a page the arising fault triggers a copy of the page.
+Since most process's pages of memory are only read, this hugely increases the efficiency of forks.

 [PAGE_OFFSET]:https://github.com/torvalds/linux/blob/v4.6/arch/x86/include/asm/page_types.h#L35
 [__PAGE_OFFSET]:https://github.com/torvalds/linux/blob/v4.6/arch/x86/include/asm/page_64_types.h#L35
 [__START_KERNEL_map]:https://github.com/torvalds/linux/blob/v4.6/arch/x86/include/asm/page_64_types.h#L37